WEDDING PLANNING ADVICE

 I have to start with a caveat.
 Without doubt, there is a big assumption here.
 That is that you have booked a quality wedding filmmaker whose work you have fallen in love with.

+From my 10 years as a wedding videographer in Norfolk I have worked out some small tips that can help.
 Read on to find out ten really easy ways to help your videographer out on the day to make sure you get the film of your dreams.

 1. Tell Your Wedding Videographer Everything